MAbdelmajeed/MAbdelmajeed/README.md

 # 👋 Hello, I'm Mohamed!

-## 🚀 Data scientist and analyst focusing on data analysis and data science.
+## 🚀 Senior Data scientist and analyst focusing on data analysis and data science.

 ### About Me 🌐